ℹ️ Cloudflare One in China - China Express partnering with CMI and CBC

-So at that part, Cloudflare enforce a full stack of security functions across the traffic, including network of firewall as a service and security web of gateway policies.
+So at that part, Cloudflare enforces a full stack of security functions across the traffic, including network firewall as a service and security web gateway policies.

-The traffic is then routed to the destination like a final destination, like the outside China headquarter offices, whether another connected location on the private network of why any cost the GIE, IP sector, no director connection or a public Internet resource across an optimized middleman path.
+The traffic is then routed to the destination, like a final destination, like the outside China headquarter offices, whether another connected location on the private network of any cost to GIE, IP sector, no direct connection, or a public Internet resource across an optimized middleman path.

-Of course, returning traffic to the connected network location in China would take the same but the opposite of the path.
+Of course, returning traffic to the connected network location in China would take the same but the opposite path.

-So I would like to turn to Leo to share more details about our Beijing project, our Beijing connections.
+So I would like to turn to Liu Zhuo to share more details about our Beijing project, our Beijing connections.

-And so, so basically, we, we're a telecom carrier companies, right?
+And so, so basically we are a telecom carrier company.

-So we provide the infrastructure.
-And the basic idea of that of that product is actually, we treat the Cloudflare traffic as one type of application, because what we actually, the technology that we're actually using is more like a application based acceleration.
+So we provide the infrastructure and the basic idea of that of that product is actually we treat the Cloudflare traffic as one type of application because what we actually, the technology that we're actually using is more like an application-based acceleration.

-So, so basically, we treat the Cloudflare run platform traffic as one, not the, the, the application traffic.
+So basically we treat the Cloudflare one platform traffic as one of the application traffic.

-And, and we're actually putting that application traffic into a premium connectivities between inside China and outside China.
+And we're actually putting that application traffic into a premium connectivity between inside China and outside China.

-And for the actually, for the actual application itself, we don't really touch it because we, we, we, we only provide the layer three and, and below services.
+And for the actual application itself, we don't really touch it because we only provide the layer three and below services.

-So for all the application, like layer four, even layer four and five, six, seven, it's all controlled, we're all provided by still by Cloudflare.
+So for all the application like layer four, even layer four and five, six, seven, it's all controlled or all provided by still by Cloudflare.

 We use our own products first.
 So before we let any customers give it a try, we try it ourselves, right?